Snapchat/KeyDB-docs/docs/config-file.md

 # synchronization".
 An RDB file is transmitted from the master to the replicas.
 # The transmission can happen in two different ways:
 #
-# 1) Disk-backed: The Redis master creates a new process that writes the RDB
+# 1) Disk-backed: The KeyDB master creates a new process that writes the RDB
 #                 file on disk.
 Later the file is transferred by the parent
 #                 process to the replicas incrementally.
-# 2) Diskless: The Redis master creates a new process that directly writes the
+# 2) Diskless: The KeyDB master creates a new process that directly writes the
 #              RDB file to replica sockets, without touching the disk at all.
 #
 # With disk-backed replication, while the RDB file is generated, more replicas